s1t5/mail-archiver/doc/Setup.md

 - `Upload__MaxFileSizeGB`: The maximum file size for uploads in GB.
 - `Upload__KeepAliveTimeoutHours`: The keep alive timeout for uploads in hours.
 - `Upload__RequestHeadersTimeoutHours`: The timeout for request headers in hours.

+### 🕐 TimeZone Settings
+- `TimeZone__DisplayTimeZoneId`: The time zone used for displaying email timestamps in the UI.
+Uses IANA time zone identifiers (e.g., "Europe/Berlin", "Asia/Tokyo").
+Default is "Etc/UCT" for backward compatibility.
+When importing emails timestamps will be converted to this time zone for display purposes.

 ## 🔒 Security Notes